Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model

 \subsubsection{Outperformer spread option with variable correlation}

 The payoff of this option is given in (\ref{eq:Outperformer_spread}).
-We only consider the case $d=2$ since this is the only case considered by Guyon and Labordère \cite{guyon2010uncertain}.
+We only consider the case $d=2$ since this is the only case considered by \cite{guyon2010uncertain}.
 Moreover, in this particular case it is unnecessary to verify that the correlation matrix $\Gamma$ is positive semidefinite, as this holds true for any permissible value of $\rho_{1,2}$.
-We propose this particular case because it has also been studied by Guyon and Labordère \cite{guyon2010uncertain} and thus it is possible to test our algorithm against theirs.
+We propose this particular case because it has also been studied by \cite{guyon2010uncertain} and thus it is possible to test our algorithm against theirs.
 In this regard, we can observe that our results reported in Table 7 are slightly higher than the reference value in \cite{guyon2010uncertain}.
 This slight difference probably results from the fact that our optimization procedure performs better than Guyon and Labordère's one in \cite{guyon2010uncertain} and therefore, it is better able to approach the optimal price in UVM.
 We also note that the price obtained with a variable correlation parameter, specifically $-0.5\leq\rho_{1,2}\leq0.5$, is significantly higher than the prices obtained considering a fixed correlation of $\rho_{1,2}=0.5$, $\rho_{1,2}=0$ or $\rho_{1,2}=-0.5$, shown in Table \ref{tab:6}.
-Specifically, the higher result for a fixed correlation is achieved for $\rho_{1,2}=-0.5$ and it is equal to $11.39$, while for a variable correlation, we reach $12.77$.
-To conclude, it is crucial to emphasize the importance of considering a robust model for correlation among the underlying assets, as pricing results can vary significantly.
-Therefore, variable correlation is a risk factor that practitioners should not overlook.
+Specifically, the higher result for a fixed correlation is achieved for $\rho_{1,2}=-0.5$ and it is equal to $11.39$, while for a variable correlation, we reach $12.77$ \myrb{ with GTU and $12.80\pm 0.05$ with NNU.}

 \myrb{ We point out that GTU delivers accurate results even with limited computational effort.
 In particular, for \( N = 32 \) and \( P = 250 \), GTU achieves a price of $12.72$ -- very close to the reference value of $12.67$ in under 300 seconds.
 By comparison, NNU reaches similar levels of accuracy only at higher training costs: the same value is approximated with \( N=64 \) and \(E = 400 \) demanding a computation time of about $1000$ seconds.
 This highlights the competitive performance of GTU in low-dimensional settings, especially when rapid estimation is needed.